XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Opening procedureOnline application, document upload, regulatory questionnaire
+Opening procedureOnline form, document upload, regulatory questionnaire, account selection

 Minimum required deposit$1.05 USD (varies by account type)

-Required documentsGovernment-issued ID, proof of address
+Required documentsGovernment-issued ID, proof of address (utility bill, bank statement)

 Opening procedure